What is a PIK Loan?

 Risks of PIK Loans

-Though a PIK loan offers high growth potential, it is also very expensive and risky.
+Though investing in a PIK loan offers a high rate of return, it is also very risky.
 Its interest is higher than other loans that are charged on a compound basis.
 The loans do not generate any cash flow before term.
-They are subordinated to conventional debt and mezzanine debt, and they are generally not based on assets.
+They are subordinated to conventional debt and mezzanine debt, and they are generally not backed by a pledge of assets.
 In addition, PIK loans are usually treated as unsecured credit.
 They tend to lead to large losses in the event of a default.

 In a Nutshell